bketelsen/dockerdevenv/README.md

 connect via VNC using Mac OS X's screen sharing, or VNC viewer on my iPad.
 It's fast, efficient, and awesome.

 But I wanted to be able to develop on my Mac locally when I travel and have no Internet connection.
 Or when Internet is unreliably slow.
+Using this Docker development container works equally well on any machine with Docker or Boot2Docker.

 ### Layers Like an Ogre ###
 These docker images represent layers that you can build from to create a dev environment that